samanyuvemuri/music-recommendation-engine/README.md

-# Song Recommendation System
+# Music Recommendation Engine

-This project is a machine learning-based song recommendation system that suggests similar songs based on audio features, artist, and genre using content-based filtering.
+This project is a machine learning-based song recommendation engine that suggests similar songs based on audio features, artist, and genre using content-based filtering.

 ## Features
 - Recommends songs similar to a user-selected track